-We thought it would be interesting to the readers of this blog, if we talked a little about some famous doors and windows throughout history.
-Certainly there are more then the few we have written about, but we thought these here stand out above most.
+We thought it would be interesting to the readers of this blog if we talked a little about some famous doors and windows throughout history.
+Certainly, there are more than the few we have written about, but we thought these here stand out above most.

-Your doors and windows may never be as famous as the doors and windows in our article, but when it comes time to upgrade or service them we hope you’ll give us a call.
-We repair and replace all kinds of doors, and windows.
-We also replace or repair sliding glass doors in Lake Worth and West Palm Beach.
+Your doors and windows may never be as famous as the doors and windows in our article, but when it comes time to service them we hope you’ll give us a call.
+We repair all kinds of doors and windows.
+We also repair sliding glass doors in Ocala.